kubernetes/website/content/en/docs/concepts/containers/runtime-class.md

 ### Pod Overhead

-{{< feature-state for_k8s_version="v1.16" state="alpha" >}}
+{{< feature-state for_k8s_version="v1.18" state="beta" >}}

-As of Kubernetes v1.16, RuntimeClass includes support for specifying overhead associated with running a pod, as part of the [`PodOverhead`](/docs/concepts/configuration/pod-overhead/) feature.
+You can specify _overhead_ resources that are associated with running a Pod.
+Declaring overhead allows the cluster (including the scheduler) to account for it when making decisions about Pods and resources.
-To use `PodOverhead`, you must have the PodOverhead [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) enabled (it is off by default).
+To use Pod overhead, you must have the PodOverhead [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) enabled (it is on by default).

-Pod overhead is defined in RuntimeClass through the `Overhead` fields.
+Pod overhead is defined in RuntimeClass through the `overhead` fields.
 Through the use of these fields, you can specify the overhead of running pods utilizing this RuntimeClass and ensure these overheads are accounted for in Kubernetes.